duanemcguire/mcpiano/content/articles/steiff-rebuild-new-sharps.md

 ---
-title: "Steiff Rebuild - New sharps"
+title: "Stieff Rebuild - New sharps"
 date: "2018-09-04"
 img: "/images/small/2018-09-04-11.41.00.jpg"
 category: [shop-work]
+tags: [stieff]
 ---

 Quality is a collection of small details.
 And for every piano, the first thing the pianist encounters is the keyboard.
 For a high-end piano, the look and feel must be superb.
 Inviting.